 The Board has always placed students at the forefront of decision making when it comes to budgets.
 The Board has made decisions to maximize the funds available for instruction in the classroom.
-In fact, the Board spends more of its budget on instruction than the provincial average.
+As illustrated below, the Board spends more of its budget on instruction than the provincial average.
+While the administrative burden is higher in comparison, this is directly attributable to regulatory required solvency deficiency payments for the closed Non-Teaching Pension Plan.

-SD43 (Preliminary) Operating Expenditures 2019-20
+SD43 (Preliminary) Operating Expenditures 2020-21